 Due to the wide range of services they provide and huge variations in customer needs and job size, junk removal prices vary.
-There’s really no way to get an accurate idea of how much your junk removal job will cost just by poking around on a website.
+There’s really no way to get an accurate idea of how much your junk removal job will cost without getting quotes from multiple providers in your area.

-- Service for a full truckload is typically between $400 to $800
+- Service for a full truckload typically costs between $400 to $800

-- To have one item (like an old fridge or hot tub) hauled away is usually between $60 and $200
+- To have one large item (like an old fridge or hot tub) hauled away usually costs between $60 and $200

-The cost for individual junk removal needs is based on factors like:
+Junk removal costs are based on factors like:

 - How much junk you have (weight and volume)

 - What kind of junk it is (yard waste, construction debris, couches, restricted items like paint and chemicals)

 - Distance to the nearest landfill, donation facility, or recycling center